Chorki

 Chorki is a Bangladeshi subscription-based over-the-top media service owned by Transcom Group via Prothom Alo subsidiary of Mediastar Limited, and it was launched on 12 July 2021.
 The service shows original content and content from other providers, including television series, films, and documentaries.
 The service is available in an ad-free version with limited content, while the premium tier includes a larger content library including original shows and films.

 History

 Mediastar Ltd. in 2020 to launch an OTT platform and named it Chorki.
-Film maker Redoan Rony is the CEO of Chorki and Zaraif Hossain is the President, Head of Strategy, Chorki.
-In April 2021, Indian High Commission of Dhaka shares 38 documentary films with Chorki.
+Film maker Redoan Rony is the CEO of Chorki In April 2021, Indian High Commission of Dhaka shares 38 documentary films with Chorki.
 On 12 July 2021, a launching ceremony was held on online due to the lockdown of the COVID-19 pandemic and Chorki started its journey with a motto - Film, Fun, Foorti.
 Jaya Ahsan and many more stars joined in online in this opening ceremony.
 Chorki is currently available for Android, iOS, Apple TV, Amazon Fire TV, Android TV, Samsung Smart TV.
 Chorki won the Best Digital Diversification Project award at the Bangladesh Media Innovation Awards 2022 held in September 2022.
 On October 4, 2023, Chorki enters India.